Richard Jensen (footballer)

-Richard Olav Jensen (born 17 March 1996) is a Finnish professional footballer who plays as a centre-back for Ekstraklasa club Górnik Zabrze and the Finland national team.
-He has captained the Finland national under-21 football team.
-Jensen was born in Porvoo, Finland.

-Jensen made his international debut for Finland in June 2022, at the age of 26.
+Richard Olav Jensen (born 17 March 1996) is a Finnish professional footballer who plays as a centre-back for Greek Super League 2 club Panionios and the Finland national team.
+Jensen began his career with Futura and made his debut on senior level on 14 August 2016 at the age of 20 in a Tweede Divisie match in the ranks of the Jong Twente in a match against AFC Amsterdam.
+He has also played for Roda JC, Górnik Zabrze, Aberdeen and for Vejle on loan.

 Club career

 Twente

 Jensen joined FC Twente's youth academy in 2012 from HJK Helsinki.
 On 20 January 2017, he signed his first professional contract with Twente for three years.
 Exactly a year later, on 20 January 2018, he made his professional debut for Twente in a 1–1 Eredivisie tie with Roda JC Kerkrade.

 Roda

 On 23 July 2018, Jensen joined Eerste Divisie club Roda, signing a two-year deal.
 He made his debut for Roda on 17 August 2018 playing full 90 minutes in a match against Jong Ajax.